 We need to install a database on our machine so that data generated by different sensors can be stored in the database.
 We need to install a database on our computer.
 Follow these simple steps to install it and learn how we can make a sample application that fits our automation project.
 Continue reading.

-The best way to understand fluent NHibernate is to make a simple application by using C# in the windows platform.
+The best way to understand fluent NHibernate is to make a simple application by using C# on the Windows platform.
 We shall explain step by step our first sample.
 Actually, this code should be understood before doing the TwinCAT example.
 This is a typical CAR and MANUFACTURING model.
 Explore and continue reading.

-We continue using the Fluent NHibernate.
-This time we convert the application to Windows Form app and a DLL.
-All functionalities have been transferred to the DLL.
+We continue working with Fluent NHibernate.
+In this step, we convert the application into a Windows Forms application and a DLL.
+All core functionalities have been moved into the DLL.
 Continue reading.

 Display Data to TwinCAT HMI from SQL Server

-The classic example of store example has been converted by using Fluent Nhibernate and SQLite Continue reading.
+The classic store example has been converted using Fluent NHibernate with SQLite as the database.
+Continue reading.

 Discussion: